island-is/island.is/apps/application-system/api/README.md

 `localhost:3333/swagger`

+In order to generate a typed fetch client run

+`yarn nx codegen api-domains-application`

 In order to update the graphql schema as well, run

-`yarn nx codegen api-domains-application`
+`yarn nx codegen api`